SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/non-autowireable-services.md

 *only* if its ID, which is this over here, is a class or interface name.

 So at first, it might look like the Twig service is *not* autowireable.
-After all, its ID - `Twig` - is definitely *not* a class or interface.
+After all, its ID - `twig` - is definitely *not* a class or interface.
 But if you scroll up to the top... let's see... yep!
 There's another service in the container whose ID is `Twig\Environment`, which is an *alias* to the service `twig`.
 This is a little trick Symfony does to make services autowireable.
 If we type-hint an argument